Meningiomas Mission Viejo, CA

 The majority of meningiomas require surgical removal or radiotherapy.
 Surgery is usually the most effective treatment for meningiomas that are growing aggressively or causing symptoms.

 A craniotomy is a surgical procedure that involves opening up the skull in order to remove the tumor.
 Depending on its location, complete removal may be difficult.
 Post-surgery imaging tests are required even if the meningioma is removed.
 If the tumor has been only partially removed, additional treatment, such as radiation therapy, may be required to destroy any remaining tissue.
-Craniotomy is a complex procedure that has risks and complications.
+A craniotomy is a complex procedure that has risks and complications.
 It may damage normal brain tissue, which can cause problems with thinking, seeing or speaking.

 Radiosurgery is a type of radiation treatment that aims several beams of powerful radiation at the meningioma.
 No incisions are made or scalpels used.
 Radiosurgery is often used for meningiomas that cannot be removed surgically, or for ones that recur despite treatment.